Master of MusicThe study

 Mariaplaats

-How do you know if the Master of Music is right for you?
+When is the Master of Music right for you?

 Excited?
 Apply now!

-Want to know how this Bachelor of Music in Education scores compared to other courses?
+Want to know how this Master of Music is scoring compared to similar programmes?

 Go to Course in figures